Skip to content

 Detection Interval

-The time range queried for metrics each time a task is executed.
-This is influenced by the detection frequency, and available options may vary.
+The time range for querying detection Metrics each time a task is executed.
+Affected by the detection frequency, the available detection intervals may vary.

 Detection Frequency Detection Interval (Dropdown Options)